andersevenrud/cmp-tmux/README.md

 ## Configuration

-To configure this extension, change the `tmux` compe source definition as defined below (defaults shown).
+To configure this extension, add an options table (defaults shown):

 ```lua
 require'compe'.setup {